 This is a Cake of Toffee Pudding Gorgeousness.
 My son was so excited to have his favourite pudding in a Cake it made him get up extra early.
-He would live off the stuff if he could, that, ice cream and chips.
+He would live off the stuff if he could.
 I do admit to feeling drawn almost daily to letting him feast off this nutritionally bereft menu just to see his little face light up and feel like I’m not torturing him towards an eating disorder with peas.The guilty police are for ever knocking on my door, damn them.
-My eldest child, George simply refuses to eat any fruit and veg that isn’t a raisin or pureed into oblivion and it concerns me deeply.
-I look at those wonderful recipes in Jamie Oliver’s books and think OMG yes but then I realise I can’t because George needs them invisible or he will refuse to eat all before him and become hideously pasty with dark hollows under his eyes before simply wasting away.
-It will of course be all my fault and the police will be back at my door, only they’ll be in a Minivan this time.
+My eldest child George simply refuses to eat any fruit and veg that isn’t a raisin or pureed into oblivion and it concerns me deeply.
+I look at those wonderful recipes in Jamie Oliver’s books and think Damn that child.
+Soon I’m sure he will become hideously pasty with dark hollows under his eyes before simply wasting away.
+It will of course be all my fault and the five a day police will be at my door.
 We recently went on holiday with our great friends whose eight year old son tucked heartily in to snails almost every night for a fortnight.
-It was a truly amazing sight, he simply did not have a care in the world as he skilfully and cheerfully plucked the little suckers from their shells before wolfing them down.
-On the nights he abstained from the snails he chose a Caesar Salad for the love of God!
+It was a truly amazing sight, he simply did not have a care in the world as he skilfully and cheerfully plucked the little suckers from their shells before wolfing them down…… On the nights he abstained from the snails he chose a Caesar Salad for the love of God!
 The Child should be on MasterChef!
 He was incredible.
 My friend will not mind me saying that she is not an adventurous cook and is much happier with a Cheese and Onion Pastie than a Ham and Gruyere Croissant (aren’t we all luv) so where her son has picked up his palate from is a mystery.
 Is it just one of those things that you’re born with or should I be serving my child the leftovers for two weeks until he finishes his carrots?
 Does it really matter or will it just happen with age?
 Should we accept their preferences and just try to lead by example?
-I suppose we don’t know the consequences of our parenting choices until it’s too late and that’s the guilt fest isn’t it?
+I suppose we don’t know the consequences of our parenting choices until it’s too late and that’s the guilt fest isn’t it?……..
 Someones at the door.

 - 2 tbsp golden syrup